-3.8.1 The LEP uses multiple channels to engage effectively with local stakeholders (public, private and the general public), both on a continuing basis and to inform specific pieces of work (such as the development of economic strategy).
+- 3.8.1 The LEP uses multiple channels to engage effectively with local stakeholders (public, private, voluntary and community and the general public), both on a continuing basis and to inform specific pieces of work (such as the development of economic strategy).
 Any local business, resident and organisation is able to get involved.
-Examples of the LEP's current and future engagement activities include:

-- Formal and informal consultations and calls for evidence - The LEP's AGM, an open event where attendees will be able to hear from LEP Board members about the LEP's work, ask questions and take part in discussion.
-This includes the presentation of the LEP's Annual Report. - The LEP's Business Engagement Board (Advisory Panel) - Meetings with local business membership organisations. - Regular meetings with banks and accountancy firms to discuss access to finance.

-- A range of working groups to support the sub-boards' work. - Regular newsletter, social media and website updates. - Surveys on various issues. - LEP Board members and members of the Executive team regularly speak at local events, such as those organised by business membership organisations. - The local media regularly cover the LEP's work - Attendance at local authority scrutiny meetings, which are open to the press and public.
+Examples of the LEP's current and future engagement activities include: - Formal and informal consultations and calls for evidence - The LEP's AGM, an open event where attendees will be able to hear from LEP Board members about the LEP's work, ask questions and take part in discussion.
+This includes the presentation of the LEP's Annual Report. - The LEP's Business Engagement Board (Advisory Panel) - Meetings with local business membership organisations. - Regular meetings with banks and accountancy firms to discuss access to finance. - A range of working groups to support the sub-boards' work. - Regular newsletter, social media and website updates. - Surveys on various issues. - The LEP's Skills Network, an open forum to discuss skills and employment related activity - LEP Board members and members of the Executive team regularly speak at local events, such as those organised by business membership organisations. - The local media regularly cover the LEP's work - Attendance at local authority scrutiny meetings, which are open to the press and public.